greg-han/myplace/README.md

 # LIVE EXAMPLE (hosted on a Digital Ocean Droplet) : http://165.227.170.174:3000/
 * You may already be logged in depending on the activty that I did last (I'm using redux persist to keep the login state for now).
 If not, register or login with username : Greg , password : password When you see the login dissappear from the navbar, you're in my profile.
 Take a look around and add/remove queries to see different results.
 * Note: this wont work if you're on a restricted network of some kind (like a school network).
-  The UI works perfectly on phones, but the Groups seem very slow to load on mobile for some reason (will fix).
+  UPDATE: It now works on all devices.
+Moved some chunks of logic server-sdie.

 # A place where you can find your place.
 Welcome to myPlace!
 This is a place where you can find your place!
 It's called myplace and not your place because when you are in myPlace this place is your place!